brunojoey/budget-tracker/README.md

 Joey Bruno

 ## Description
 This is a Budget Tracker application so you can track your budget and payments you make each day then see the long term in the chart shown.
-You can keep track of the bills you payed off and the income you make.
+You can keep track of the bills you paid off and the income you make.

 ## Technologies Used
 * Node JS